Scott Williams (artist)

-Scott Williams (born 1956) is an American artist best known for paintings made using stencils.
-He began working with stencils in the early 1980s, painting on walls, cars and the found paper and objects that accumulated in his studio.
-He has painted many murals in San Francisco and was dubbed by artist/writer Aaron Noble The Stencil Godfather of the Mission, where stencil graffiti is common.
+Scott Williams (August 15, 1956 – May 26, 2024) was an American artist best known for paintings made using stencils.
+He began working with stencils in the early 1980s, painting on walls, cars and paper and objects.
+He has painted many murals in San Francisco and was dubbed by artist/writer Aaron Noble The Stencil Godfather of the Mission, where stencil art was common.
 Williams has painted numerous murals in San Francisco, both indoors and out, including Armadillo's on Fillmore Street, Amoeba Records, Clarion Alley, Leather Tongue video, The Chamelleon bar, DNA Lounge, Burger Joint, Pedal Revolution, and The Lab.
 The preponderance of his work in the Mission and his ability to go back and forth from street to studio has led some people to see him as a forerunner of the Mission school, which coalesced 10 years after he began working in the neighborhood.
 Working outside the mainstream, Williams exhibited at alternative spaces throughout the 80s and 90s including Show and Tell Gallery, Altarpiece at the Offensive, Bibliomancy, the Adobe Bookstore and Southern Exposure.
 As curatorial awareness of Williams grew, he was invited to exhibit at Yerba Buena Center for the Arts, and the San Francisco Art Institute.

+Biography

 Williams was born in Los Angeles, California, and grew up in Santa Barbara.
 He began painting with watercolor in high school, and studied art and anthropology at Santa Barbara City College, Cabrillo College, and Sonoma State University.
-He moved to San Francisco in 1979 and began to work in color xerox.
+He moved to San Francisco in 1979, and began to work in color xerox.
 He lived at the Goodman Building, the last of San Francisco's artist hotels, and was present for its closing and evictions in 1983.
-The long battle between the Goodman Building's tenants and the City, which owned it, ultimately led to passage of 1988 Live/Work legislation, which made it easier for artists to live in commercial zones.
+The long battle between the Goodman Building's tenants and the city, which owned it, ultimately led to passage of 1988 Live/Work legislation, which made it easier for artists to live in commercial zones.

-In 1983, Williams moved to Los Angeles and collaborated with Didier Cremieux on a large painting called "History of the World" which was featured in Immigre magazine.
+In 1983, Williams moved to Los Angeles and collaborated with Didier Cremieux on a large painting called "History of the World" which was featured in Emigre magazine.
 In 1984, he moved to Santa Barbara, continued painting and helped to run Talk Gallery.
-By 1985 he was back in San Francisco, where he developed a handmade comic series with the characters Robot Dog, Cyber Kitty, and Mean Mouse.
+By 1985, he was back in San Francisco, where he developed a handmade comic series with the characters Robot Dog, Cyber Kitty, and Mean Mouse.

 During the early 1990s, Williams collaborated with the artist Rigo on a series of large murals for the DNA Lounge, including one called the Philip K. Dick Tribute mural.
 In 1991, Williams was the subject of a documentary called "Spraypaint" by Nick Gorski.
 In 2005, Williams received the Adeline Kent award and was given a retrospective exhibit at the Walter and McBean Galleries of the San Francisco Art Institute.